 Saving the Last West African Giraffe

-With a little more than 400 West African giraffe (G. c. peralta) remaining in the wild, this subspecies of the northern giraffe (Giraffa camelopardalis) is in urgent need of long-term protection.
-West African giraffe have been listed as Endangered on the IUCN Red List since 2008 and the only remaining population lives approximately 60km west of Niger’s capital Niamey in the aptly named ‘giraffe zone’.
+With new estimates of a little more than 600 West African giraffe (G. c. peralta) remaining in the wild, this subspecies of the northern giraffe (Giraffa camelopardalis) is in urgent need of long-term protection.
+West African giraffe have been listed as Endangered on the IUCN Red List since 2008 and the only remaining population lives approximately 60km south-east of Niger’s capital Niamey in the aptly named ‘giraffe zone’.
 Giraffe are the only large wild mammals remaining in this communal landscape where they share their habitat with people and their livestock.
 The Niger Government continues to do an amazing job to ensure the future of this giraffe population, however, none of this important work can be done in isolation and GCF has been involved in giraffe conservation in Niger for more than a decade.
-Together with other partners, GCF supported the development of the Niger National Giraffe Conservation Strategy – the first of its kind – and has since been involved in various conservation efforts including the development of a new strategy in 2015, and most recently providing funding support for a new census of the giraffe population.
+Together with other partners, GCF supported the development of the Niger National Giraffe Conservation Strategy – the first of its kind – and has since been involved in various conservation efforts including the development of a new Strategy in 2015.

 Most recently GCF joined forces with the Sahara Conservation Fund (SCF) to increase giraffe conservation support in Niger.
 Together the two organisations now employ a dedicated team in the country, including a Conservation Programme Officer responsible for giraffe and antelope conservation.